hpi-swa-teaching/live-programming-systems/projects/extempore/analysisPlan.md

 Extempore is therefore *steady* in and of itself and becomes *steady frame* in the usual single-user live workflow that is described above.

 ### Impact on distances
 @Ungar proposes three distances/immediacies for live systems.
-While extempore has two short distances, it does not encompass a visual system.
+While Extempore has two short distances, it does not encompass a visual system.
 Therefore the third distance is inapplicable:
 * Extempore has a very small *temporal distance* due to small adaptation and emergence times.
 This is further helped by the usual workflow, which is mostly comprised of small, contained changes.
 * Extempore also has a very small *semantic distance*.
 The user has to only issue one action to change the state of the system.
 * Extempore has no visual component, therefore the term of *visual distance* loses it's meaning in regard to the system itself.
 There is however a rough representation of the current system state in the text-editor of the user.
 This representation has the same visual distance as most conventional, non-live systems.